Despical/Despicaleaderboards/README.md

 # Despicaleaderboards
-An extension to get top 10 statistics for Despical's minigame plugins
+An extension to get top 10 statistics for Despical's minigame plugins.<br>

-To access placeholders download PlaceholderAPI plugin.<br>
+> **Note** This plugin depends on PlaceholderAPI plugin.

-Index starts from 1 and goes to 10.
+> **Warning** Index starts from 1 and goes to 10.
 Replace the numbers with top positions.

 ## Leaderboard Placeholders